InnovatiffPL/VoicePal/SECURITY.md

 - UI rendering:
 In the UI, filenames are displayed as plain text elements.
 Modern frontend frameworks (like React, Vue, Angular) natively escape all text content rendered via properties/JSX, which further prevents any XSS risk through file name injection.

+## CORS Policy (Testing/Development)
+For public testing, evaluation, and integration convenience, the backend is configured with a global, open CORS policy:

+import cors from 'cors';

+app.use(cors());

+- This allows API requests from any frontend origin, including various deployment hosts and localhost environments.

+- The setup prevents browser CORS errors during development, presentations, or external recruiter review.